GenesysDX-Bold360/Html-Chat-Sdk/README.md

  5. Android (current and previous version)

 ## Getting Started
-1) Clone or download this repository and add it to your web site.
+1) Download one of the theme zip files and add it to your web site.
+Alternatively you could clone or download this repository.

 2) Generate an API key in the Boldhat Client.
 For more information see [BoldChat Help](http://help.boldchat.com/help/BoldChat/c_bc_sdk_get_sdk.html)